87th Texas Legislative Session Priorities (2021)

 In 2005, the TCA was given authority by the Texas legislature to designate cultural districts across the state as “special zones that harness the power of cultural resources to stimulate economic development and community revitalization.”

 By 2015 there were 26 TCA designated Cultural & Fine Arts Districts across the state and there are now 48 with more applying each year.
 Municipalities recognize the economic development and community revitalization potential of these districts.
-The need and demand for grant program support is only growing.
+The need and demand for grant program support is only growing as municipal leadership recognizes the economic and social value of these districts.

 In the 84th, the Legislature approved $10 million for the first time to fund TCA cultural districts.
 The Governor vetoed $5 million.
+In the 85th, the Legislature zeroed out the funding.
 In the 86th, the Legislature approved a full $10 million which is currently being invested in communities across the state.
+This see-sawing of funding has made it challenging for cultural district's longer range planning.
+It is Texans for the Arts goal to advocate for a sustainable and growing resource for investing public resources in cultural districts.

 For past Legislative Agendas, see here.